timescale/docs/contribute-to-timescaledb/index.md

 # Contribute to TimescaleDB
-Join the community in making TimescaleDB even better.
-You can contribute to the [TimescaleDB source code][github-timescaledb] and [documentation][github-docs], both of which available on GitHub.
-Issues and pull requests are highly welcome.
+Join the community to make TimescaleDB even better.
+You can contribute to the [TimescaleDB source code][github-timescaledb] and [documentation][github-docs], both of which are available on GitHub.
+Issues and pull requests are always welcome.

 ## Contribute to TimescaleDB source code
 You can contribute to TimescaleDB source code by: